 Wrapping and unravelling, Anna Barham is drawn to using local/vernacular materials, not specialist or ‘separate’ materials but things that are common to our everyday experience – bought from a builders’ merchant, on a market stall or just found on the street.
-Exchanging time with objects and materials, sometimes through repetitive and labour intensive ways of making.
-Time is somehow contained in the work, recalling handcrafts such as lace making where stories, memories, daydreams and mundane thoughts are caught within the pieces of lace.
+Her practice exchanges time with objects and materials, sometimes through repetitive and labour intensive ways of making.
+Time is somehow contained in the work, recalling handcrafts such as lace-making where stories, memories, daydreams and mundane thoughts are caught within the intricate pieces made.

 Please note this is archive content and may not display optimally.